 Crime and Miscarriages of Justice

 Matthew’s criminal practise is complimented by his specialist appeals practice, both in this jurisdiction and in Northern Ireland.
 He has been involved in a number of significant cases, including R v Hunter 2 Cr App R 9, a leading case on good character directions.
 He has acted in a number of CCRC referrals, such as R v Chakwana and judicial review challenges to CCRC decisions, such as R (Raymond Morris) v CCRC.
-He is currently instructed on behalf of miscarriage of justice victim Victor Nealon in a challenge to compatibility of the “clear innocence” test for compensation with Article 6(2) ECHR, and in a claim against the police arising from his wrongful conviction.
+He is currently instructed on behalf of miscarriage of justice victim Victor Nealon in his challenge to the miscarriage of justice compensation scheme, which will be heard by the Supreme Court in May 2018.

 Public Law and Civil Liberties

 Matthew is instructed to act on behalf of claimants in cases across the public law spectrum, in particular those with a human rights or civil liberties aspect.
 This includes cases involving prisoners’ rights and the rights of bereaved families: both at inquests and in judicial review proceedings.
 He recently acted for the family of a prisoner who died in contentious circumstances.
-He was also involved in a successful challenge involving the sex offender notification requirements (R v NE) and he is currently acting in an ongoing lead case on procedural fairness in category A prisoner cases (R v Hassett).
+He was also involved in a successful challenge involving the sex offender notification requirements R (NE) v Birmingham Magistrates’ Court and he is acting in an ongoing lead case on procedural fairness in category A prisoner cases (R(Hassett) v Secretary of State for Justice, which is being appealed by the Supreme Court.

 - R v Curran (Leeds Crown Court) – former teacher; historic allegations of assault and indecent assault - prosecution case withdrawn after submissions from counsel.
 Led by Nina Grahame (instructed by Paula Porter of Thompsons Solicitors).
 Media coverage.